delphym/EmailSupport/README.md

 ### Step 7: Check the Output
 The script will generate an email_analysis.xlsx file in the same directory.
 This file contains the total email counts and individual folder counts, along with a chart showing the number of emails received per day.

+### Step 8: Deactivate the virtual environment
+This is optional step   to deactivate the virtual environment, after finishing the work with the script.
+Just type in the console from where you ran the script following command:
+`deactivate`

 ## Dependencies
 * `imaplib2`: For connecting to the IMAP email server.
 * `pandas`: For data manipulation and analysis.
 * `matplotlib`: For plotting charts.
 * `openpyxl`: For creating and modifying Excel files.
 * `configparser`: For reading configuration files.

+These dependency libraries can be installed by:
+`pip install imaplib2 pandas matplotlib openpyxl configparser`

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.